Frank Vroegop: The Vavox Project

 Vroegop is the founder of the Vavox Project.
 He has produced all the Vavox artwork : music, videos, photos, paintings & design.

 Vroegop and Marco Rosano also composed and produced the Vavox Stabat Mater, an original contemporary version of the Stabat Mater with counter-tenor singer Andreas Scholl.
 The Vavox - Stabat Mater mixes a 13th-century Latin text, a counter-tenor voice, percussion and analogue & modular synthesizers.
 In October 2015, as part of the Amsterdam Dance Event, the Vavox - Stabat Mater was performed live in the Westerkerk, the largest church in Amsterdam.

 Vroegop composed and produced the great majority of the music of his commercials with composer Marco Rosano.
 He shares with Marco Rosano a vintage analogue recording studio and a large collection of analogue synthesizers and keyboards: Moog, Arp, Oberheim, Roland, Mellotron, Hammond, Rhodes, Chroma, Höhner, Eurorack, etc. Apart from the soundtracks (about 75% of the music of its commercials), the Vintage Studio also produced the compositions of Marco Rosano with the counter-tenor Andreas Scholl as well as the band Pop Machine.

-The AVA project
+The EUROPIUM.ART project

-In 2024, Frank Vroegop, under the pseudonym Vavox, initiated the audio-video project AVA, mixed by Dominique Blanc-Francard.
-All images were produced with Midjourney and Runway artificial intelligence software.
+In 2026, Frank Vroegop launched the EUROPIUM.ART project.

+EUROPIUM.ART is a musical, video, and visual art project.
+The first release, published in June 2026, features 12 songs: nine versions of "Au Pays des merveilles de Juliet" (a 1973 song by Yves Simon), "Dear Prudence" (a Beatles cover produced using analog modular synthesizers), and two original songs.
+The songs are illustrated by experimental music videos.

+All songs are performed by English singer Katty Heath and mixed by Dominique Blanc-Francard at the LABOMATIC Studio in Paris and Trouville.